Rome airport transfers: how to get to and from the airport in Rome?

 - TAM Bus – The Tambus is another bus shuttle service from Rome Termini to Fiumicino Airport.
 One-way tickets start at €5 and return tickets at €8.
 Click here for the detailed timetable.

 - Terravision Bus – Terravision provides low-cost bus transfers to Europe’s major airports, including Fiumicino.
 This Rome airport bus takes about 55 minutes, with tickets costing from €5,80.
-Here is the complete timetable.
+Here is where to buy your tickets.

 Getting to your hotel or Rome’s attractions from Fiumicino is also possible by shared shuttle such as taxis, private cars, Uber and special shuttle services.